open-mc/server/INDEX.md

 <details>
 <summary><h2 style="display:inline-block">Rubber</h2></summary>

-A packet that indicates that the server has modified a value that the client normally controls (e.g the player's position) and that serves the purpose of preventing the client from controlling that value until it is safe to do so (All other relevant packets the client sends will be ignored until it recieves the rubber packet)
+A packet that indicates that the server has modified a value that the client normally controls (e.g the player's position) and that serves the purpose of preventing the client from controlling that value until it's received the server's packet

 Example:
-1. player has been teleported, all incoming position packets will be ignored.
+1. player has been teleported by server, all incoming position packets will be ignored.
 Rubber packet sent
 2. Client later recieves rubber packet which contains a new key (called `r`)
-3. Server starts recieving movement packets with the new key and starts accepting them again
-4. Like this, Client will not send move packets that could move the player back to its previous location (which would in effect revert the teleport)
+3. Server starts recieving movement packets with the new key and starts accepting them again Like this, Client will not send move packets that could move the player back to its previous location (which would in effect revert the teleport)

 </details>
 <details>